adambiggert83/adambiggert83.github.io/self-assessment.md

 * Error handling
 * Prepared SQL statements

-These concepts are directly applicable to my goal of becoming an **Information Security Analyst**, where protecting systems, managing risk, and securing organizational data are primary responsibilities.
+These concepts are directly applicable to my goal of becoming an Information Security Analyst, where protecting systems, managing risk, and securing organizational data are primary responsibilities.

 ## How the Artifacts Work Together